firstclickinc/firstclick/README.txt

 Connect to Database
 -------------------
-Import wp_firstclick.sql as a new database.
+Import wp_firstclick.sql into a new database.
 You can use phpMyAdmin or mysql from you command line.
+Be sure to setup your database first, then import the wp_firstclick.sql into it (the namse do not have to match, but be sure to match it to the name you set in your wp-config.php file).
 Test your connection by visiting your working directory.
-You should delete this file from your repositry when it is added.
+Delete this file from your repositry once your database is set up.

+$ rm wp_firstclick.sql
+$ git add --all
+$ git commit -m "deleted sql"

 Connect to Remotes